VieiraHenrique/temporaryContentBeCode/WEEK9/BeMovies.md

 - Before starting, analyze very carefully the project, all its requirements... do some tests together with postman and coordinate yourselves on how the html/css should look like in order to facilitate its JS integration.

-- Each time an html and/or css should be changed, head over to your partner so HE/HER changes it.
+- Each time an html and/or css should be changed, head over to your partner so **HE/HER changes it**.

 - Work with branches, merge them, etc.

 - Why not use a trello and a SCRUM methodology ?

+---

+Here are the groups :

+1. Elodie / Irina
+2. Fabrice / Ismail
+3. Hugo / Loukas
+4. Antonino / Quentin
+5. Sola / Naike
+6. Mateo / Jerome
+7. Julia / Stijn
+8. Romeo / Benoit
+9. Eli / Colas
+10. John / Maryna

 ---